Free Case Evaluation

 Graph: Self-Driving Car Accidents Per Month and Year

-The data below is from June 2021 (when the NHTSA began mandating reporting) through June 2024.
-The data includes vehicles with ADS and vehicles with ADAS.
+The data below is from June 2021 (when the NHTSA began mandating reporting) through October 2025.
+The data includes incidents involving vehicles with ADS and vehicles with ADAS.

 Number of Accidents Per Self-Driving Car Company